Avneet-0001/Computational-Physics-Programs/readme.md

-this code is for my GRIP internship.
+This code is for my GRIP internship.